Last Updated onApprox. reading time: 24 minutesOctober 2, 2013

 ANCIENT SOLFEGGIO FREQUENCIES?

-What ever these numbers are, they are not the “Ancient Solfeggio Frequencies”!
+What ever these numbers are, they are not the o called “Ancient Solfeggio Frequencies”!
 Perhaps the most logical way to name those numbers is the “Rodin Family Number Groups”.

 I personally do not see how the “Ancient Solfeggio Frequencies” (as Puleo/Horowitz like to call them) could ever work in harmony within a proper 12-Tone musical interval system / temperament.